cnickert-umich/lambda-eats/README.md

 # lambda-eats
 This project is a SaaS online ordering system.
 It scales by taking advantage of [AWS Lambda](https://aws.amazon.com/lambda/).
 The system allows independent shops to sell food through a dedicated React webpage.

+## Notice
+This project is currently in a partial working state.
+The Stripe credentials have been expired for security purposes.
+Therefore, a shop customer cannot complete a payment and an order cannot be created.

 The project mainly consists of the TypeScript language throughout the whole stack.

 The project consists of three main folders: